ARSHRM - Arkansas SHRM State Council

 Judging

 A panel of judges will select the ARSHRM State Council Russell Gunter Legislative Advocacy recipient.
-The panel will consist of the current SHRM members from within the state of Arkansas as approved by the state council.
-The application process and recipient selection are overseen by the ARSHRM State Council’s Communication & Awards Chair.
+The panel will consist of the current SHRM members from within the state of Arkansas.
+The application process and recipient selection are overseen by the ARSHRM State Council’s Communication & Awards Director.

 How to Apply: